 There have also been several group exhibitions that I took part in globally during my career as well as charity projects that are still ongoing.

-I currently reside in Germany with my teenage daughter and run workshops, photography walks and work as a freelance photographer.
+I currently run workshops, photography walks and work as a freelance photographer and motion designer.